pansap99/gitGuide/README.md

 ## Fork&Clone workflow

-In contrast with having a only one repo temmates may have a "copy" of the repo as their own repository (of course in adition to the original main repo).
-Developers make changes and push them in their own repositorys (**"forks"**) and making pull requests to merge the forked repos with the main one.
+In contrast with having only one repo, teammates may have a "copy" of the repo as their own repository (of course in addition to the original main repo).
+Developers make changes and push them in their own repositories (**"forks"**) and making pull requests to merge the forked repos with the main one.

-This is almost exlusivelyt used in large oper-source projects (e.g. react) where they may be thousand of contributors and only a couple of mainteners.
+This is almost exclusively used in large open-source projects (e.g. react) where they may be thousand of contributors and only a couple of maintainers.

 When we **fork** a repo, we make a personal copy of the repo in our github account.